storageos/deploy/k8s/examples/wordpress/README.md

 ```
 $ k exec -it client -- bash
 root@client:/# mysql -h wordpress-mysql -uroot -p
 // enter your password.
-In this example is just the word password
+In this example it is just the word password
 mysql> show databases;
 +--------------------+
 | Database           |